Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Introduction

-\Cref{Def:convex} reduces to the notion of strong convexity if $p = 2$.
-A remarkable property related to \cref{Def:convex} is sharpness~\cite{RD:2020}; if $K$ contains the solution set $X^*$ of~\cref{model0} and $h$ is $(p, \mu)$-uniformly convex on $K$, then it follows that
+Definition~\ref{Def:convex} reduces to the notion of strong convexity if $p = 2$.
+A remarkable property related to Definition~\ref{Def:convex} is the H\"{o}lderian error bound~\cite{RD:2020}; if $K$ contains the solution set $X^*$ of~\eqref{model0} and $h$ is $(p, \mu)$-uniformly convex on $K$, then it follows that

-Inequalities of the type~\cref{sharp} appear in a very broad class of functions; see, e.g.,~\cite{BDL:2007,XY:2013}.
-On the other hand, \cref{Def:smooth} is a necessary condition for the $(q-1)$-H\"{o}lder continuity of the gradient of a function~\cite{Nesterov:2015}, i.e.,
+Inequalities of the type~\eqref{sharp} appear in a very broad class of functions; see, e.g.,~\cite{BDL:2007,XY:2013}.
+On the other hand, Definition~\ref{Def:smooth} is a necessary condition for the $(q-1)$-H\"{o}lder continuity of the gradient of a function~\cite{Nesterov:2015}, i.e.,

-If $q=2$,~\cref{Holder} reduces to the Lipschitz continuity of the gradient, which is a fundamental assumption in design of first-order methods for convex optimization; see, e.g.,~\cite{CP:2016,Nesterov:2018}.
-We also note that the notions introduced in \cref{Def:smooth,Def:convex} are typical in the theory of Banach spaces~\cite{AP:1995,XR:1991}.
+If $q=2$,~\eqref{Holder} reduces to the Lipschitz continuity of the gradient, which is a fundamental assumption in design of first-order methods for convex optimization; see, e.g.,~\cite{CP:2016,Nesterov:2018}.
+We also note that the notions introduced in Definitions~\ref{Def:convex} and~\ref{Def:smooth} are typical in the theory of Banach spaces~\cite{AP:1995,XR:1991}.

-An important example satisfying \cref{Def:smooth,Def:convex} from structural mechanics is the $s$-Laplacian problem~\cite{Ciarlet:2002,Park:2020}.
+An important example satisfying Definitions~\ref{Def:convex} and~\ref{Def:smooth} from structural mechanics is the $s$-Laplacian problem~\cite{Ciarlet:2002,Park:2020}.
 For $s \geq 1$, a solution of the $s$-Laplacian equation

 is characterized by a unique minimizer of the convex optimization problem